 Do not rely on any Costco worker to advise you on any of the wines on the shelf.
 They are not the wine buyers and more than likely have tasted very few of these wines, if any.
 Most of the time I don’t see any Costco worker near the wine shelves to help if I need it.
 That’s why you pay more at a fine wine shop, where you get good, honest, and reliable advice.
 At Costco you must fend for yourself on wine decisions.
 Another downside is, like many other products at Costco, the very great deals move fast and you are unlikely to see that item again once sold out.
 He who hesitates is lost.

-If you are reading this blog for the first time, please consider entering your email address in the “Subscribe to Our Blog” window on the top of the right column.
-This way you get my articles in an email.
-We try to publish at least two articles per week.
+If you are reading this blog for the first time, please consider entering your email address in the window on the top of the right column.
+This way you get our reviews and articles in your email.